bigscience-workshop/promptsource/CONTRIBUTING.md

 what your template does.
 1. **Save the template**.
 Hit the "Save" button.
 The output of the template applied to the current example will appear in the right sidebar.
+1. **Verify the template**.
+Check that you didn't missed any case by scrolling through a handful of examples of the prompted dataset using the "Prompted dataset viewer" mode.
 1. **Upload the template(s).** Submit a PR using the instructions [here](#uploading-templates).
+1. **Duplicate the template(s).** If the dataset you have chosen bear the same format as other datasets (for instance `MNLI` and `SNLI` have identical format), you can simply claim these datasets and duplicate the templates you have written to these additional datasets.
 ## Getting Started Using Jinja to Write Templates
 Here is a quick crash course on using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) to write templates.
 More advanced usage is in the [cookbook](#jinja-cookbook).